Nan1t/NanoLimbo/README.md

 `java -jar NanoLimbo-<version>.jar`
 4. The server will create `settings.yml` file.
 It's a server configuration.
 5. Configure it as you want and restart server.

+### As a bungeecord plugin

+1. Download the latest release of the plugin
+2. Put the jar file in the plugin's folder of your proxy
+3. Start the server
+4. Edit the file called settings.yml in the plugin's folder
+5. Select a not used port and open it

 ### About player info forwarding